[Featured Image description: Book cover of ‘Real Cowboys,’ by Hoefler & Bean.]

 Look around at all those little girls in your son’s school playground.
 Those girls whose names you know, who go to school with your boys.
 The fierce ones, the shy ones, the messy ones, and that one with her shoes on the wrong feet.

 Every single one of those girls will be sexually assaulted or harassed before she’s 20.

 Every.
 Single.
 One.

 RAINN’s 1 in 6 women experiencing ‘rape or attempted rape’ statistic doesn’t count unreported assaults.
 Nor does it count slaps on the ass while waitressing.
 It doesn’t include being followed home on a dark night.
-It doesn’t include the lovers and friends guilting them into sex even when they don’t want it.
+It doesn’t include the lovers and friends shaming them into sex they don’t want.
 It doesn’t include rape threats for being a female gamer/writer/zookeeper/anything.

 This doesn’t count the 1 in 33 men and boys who report sexual assault, and the many more who don’t feel safe enough to do so.

 This is our normal.
 This is the rape culture we perpetuate when we let toxic masculinity become someone else’s problem.

 This is our responsibility to change.
 Learn to identify the mistakes we make as parents – and how to change what we expect from our boys.